 Scarsdale home prices are not only among the most expensive in New York, but Scarsdale real estate also consistently ranks among the most expensive in America.

-Scarsdale is a decidedly white-collar village, with fully 98.42% of the workforce employed in white-collar jobs, well above the national average.
+Scarsdale is a decidedly white-collar village, with fully 98.74% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Scarsdale is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Scarsdale who work in management occupations (20.19%), legal occupations (14.45%), and sales jobs (13.43%).
+There are especially a lot of people living in Scarsdale who work in management occupations (22.80%), sales jobs (13.99%), and business and financial occupations (12.43%).

 Of important note, Scarsdale is also a village of artists.
 Scarsdale has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Scarsdale’s character.

-Telecommuters are a relatively large percentage of the workforce: 11.37% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.78% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Scarsdale is a very ethnically-diverse village.
 The people who call Scarsdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Scarsdale residents report their race to be White, followed by Asian.
-Important ancestries of people in Scarsdale include Italian, German, Polish, and Eastern European.
+Important ancestries of people in Scarsdale include Russian, Italian, German, Polish, and Irish.

 The most common language spoken in Scarsdale is English.
 Other important languages spoken here include Chinese and Spanish.